-There is an existing Greater Kumasi Urban Development Master Plan, which was sponsored by JICA and coordinated by the Spatial Planning Department of KMA in collaboration with the 6 adjoining Assemblies that formed the gKMA.
-Unfortunately, there have been neither formal coordination among them nor any higher-level authority to regulate inter-MMDA transport.
+There is an existing Greater Kumasi Urban Development Master Plan, sponsored by JICA and coordinated by the Spatial Planning Department of KMA in collaboration with the 6 adjoining Assemblies that formed the gKMA.
+Unfortunately, there has been neither formal coordination among them nor any higher-level authority to regulate inter-MMDA transport.